grokking-sc/grokking-sc/comments.md

     Therefore I would suggest to:
     * add hostfwd=tcp:8000-:8000 directly to the netdev option in the start.sh file (which should be included in the artifact anyway), since this should work in any system;
     * suggest to run the web-based demo directly from the source code in the grokking-sc-AEC2.tar.gz archive, since it already contains a compiled version of the web GUI.
-* In examples/LazyPair.sc: the swapLazy function has a typo.
-It should be def swapLazy(x) := cocase { fst=>x.snd, snd=>x.fst}; but it is missing .snd after x.
-* In examples/List.sc: there are two copies of the map function;
-    there is a weird implementation of multFast function, different from the one in examples/FastMultiplication.sc.
+* In examples/List.sc there is a weird implementation of multFast function, different from the one in examples/FastMultiplication.sc.
 It uses goto in a way not particularly interesting, since this goto only exits from the current execution frame, like a simple 0 expression would, and not from all the recursive calls of multFast as the implementation in examples/FastMultiplication.sc (and in the paper).

 # Done

 * I could not find the username and password to use anywhere, so I had to guess them (username: artifact, password: password).